ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 #### Consistency

 There is no fork in the Ledger: everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-TS implementations SHOULD provide a mechanism to verify that the state of the Ledger encoded in an old Receipt is consistent with the current Ledger state.
+RS implementations SHOULD provide a mechanism to verify that the state of the Ledger encoded in an old Receipt is consistent with the current Ledger state.

 #### Replayability and Auditing

 Everyone with access to the Ledger can check the correctness of its contents.
 In particular,

-- the TS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Ledger at the time of registraton, and must then yield the same result.
+- the RS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Ledger at the time of registraton, and must then yield the same result.

 - The ordering of entries, their cryptographic contents, and the Ledger governance may be non-deterministic, but they must be verifiable.

-- The TS SHOULD store evidence about the resolution of distributed identifiers into manifests.
+- The RS SHOULD store evidence about the resolution of distributed identifiers into manifests.

-- The TS MAY additionally support verifiability of client authentication and access control.
+- The RS MAY additionally support verifiability of client authentication and access control.

 #### Governance and Bootstrapping

-The TS needs to support governance, with well-defined procedures for allocating resources to operate the Ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the Ledger) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Ledger itself, or on some auxiliary TS).
+The RS needs to support governance, with well-defined procedures for allocating resources to operate the Ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the Ledger) and for updating its code (e.g., relying on Verifiable Claims about code updates, secured on the Ledger itself, or on some auxiliary RS).

 Governance procedures, their auditing, and their transparency are implementation specific.
-The TS SHOULD document them.
+The RS SHOULD document them.

-- Governance may be based on a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.
+- Governance may be based on a consortium of members that are jointly responsible for the RS, or automated based on the contents of an auxiliary governance RS.

 - Governance typically involves additional records in the Ledger to enable its auditing.
-Hence, the Ledger may contain both Transparent Claims and governance entries.
+Hence, the Ledger may contain both Verifiable Claims and governance entries.

-- Issuers, Verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.
+- Issuers, Verifiers, and third-party auditors may review the RS governance before trusting the service, or on a regular basis.

-## Verifying Transparent Claims {#validation}
+## Verifying Verifiable Claims {#validation}

 For a given Artifact, Verifiers take as trusted inputs:

 1. the distributed identifier of the Issuer (or its resolved key manifest),
 2. the expected name of the Artifact (i.e. the Feed),
-3. the list of service identities of trusted TS.
+3. the list of service identities of trusted RS.

-When presented with a Transparent Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.
+When presented with a Verifiable Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.
 They may additionally apply a validation policy based on the protected headers present both in the Envelope or in the countersignature and the Statement itself, which may include security-critical Artifact-specific details.

 Some Verifiers may systematically resolve the Issuer DID to fetch their latest DID document.
 This strictly enforces the revocation of compromised keys: once the Issuer has updated its document to remove a key identifier, all Claims signed with this `kid` will be rejected.
 However, others may delegate DID resolution to a trusted third party and/or cache its results.

-Some Verifiers may decide to skip the DID-based signature verification, relying on the TS's Registration policy and the scrutiny of other Verifiers.
-Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the Receipt and blame the Issuer or the TS at a later point.
+Some Verifiers may decide to skip the DID-based signature verification, relying on the RS's Registration policy and the scrutiny of other Verifiers.
+Although this weakens their guarantees against key revocation, or against a corrupt RS, they can still keep the Receipt and blame the Issuer or the RS at a later point.

 # Claim Issuance, Registration, and Verification

-This section details the interoperability requirements for implementers of Claim issuance and validation libraries, and of Transparency Services.
+This section details the interoperability requirements for implementers of Claim issuance and validation libraries, and of Receipt Services.

 ##  Envelope and Claim Format

 The formats of Claims and Receipts are based on CBOR Object Signing and Encryption (COSE).
 The choice of CBOR is a trade-off between safety (in particular, non-malleability: each Claim has a unique serialization), ease of processing and availability of implementations.

 At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
-Although Issuers and relays may attach unprotected headers to Claims, Transparency Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Claims during Registration and validation.
+Although Issuers and relays may attach unprotected headers to Claims, Receipt Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Claims during Registration and validation.

 All Claims MUST include the following protected headers: